conversation/i18n-hygiene/README.md

 ## Integrating with rake

-Then, create a rake task with the desired configuration.
+Create a rake task with the desired configuration.
 For example, this will create a rake task called `i18n:hygiene`:

 ```ruby
 namespace :i18n do